-Sea level rise, major storms and floods are having adverse impacts on coastal geomorphological processes including the cyclic accretion of sand onto beaches.
-The loss of sand from beaches and other changes to the NSW coast due to sea level rise, storm surges and inundation will continue to impact on coastal amenity.
+Sea-level rise, major storms and floods are having adverse impacts on coastal geomorphological processes including the cyclic accretion of sand onto beaches.
+The loss of sand from beaches and other changes to the NSW coast due to sea-level rise, storm surges and inundation will continue to impact on coastal amenity.

-- marine species distribution and abundance
+- the distribution and abundance of marine species

 - variations and timing of life cycle events